Best Online Colleges for Doctoral Programs Methodology

 Eligibility for Ranking

-In order to be eligible for these rankings, schools must offer at least two online doctoral programs in at least two subject areas, and they must have an annual research expenditure greater than $0.
+In order to be eligible for these rankings, schools must offer at least three fully online doctoral programs that cover at least two subject areas.

 Fully Online Status